epochjs/epoch/README.md

 ### A "quick & dirty" Introduction

-Here are the basic steps you need to follow to create a multiseries area chart using Epoch:
+Here are the basic steps you need to follow to create a multi-series area chart using Epoch:

 **1) Include the appropriate scripts and styles**